-Here comes Far Cry 6 next in our DDR4 Vs. DDR5 Ram guide.
+Our DDR4 vs DDR5 Ram comparison would be incomplete without mentioning Far Cry 6.
 This is the newest addition to our modest portfolio of games.
 It extensively performs on single-threaded performance because of its world processing, so it’s a perfect choice for memory stress testing.
 However, whereas earlier games in the series have performed well, Far Cry 6 appears to be a half-done project at release.
 Far Cry 6 may not have the most impressive visuals in gaming history, but it still looks great.
 The new environment is impressive, but the textures and effects are much better.

 DDR4 memory has maintained its performance in Far Cry 6.
 It seems to be enjoying itself immensely as it shows its performance over 4800 MHz DDR5 memory.
 Then there’s the 5200, which is on par with the DDR4 3600 Mhz, and the DDR5 6000, which is still a step below the top-tier DDR4 memory.
 However, the margin is relatively small.

 There is no guarantee that every tested game will exhibit the same behavior when switching between DDR4 and DDR5 memory.
 Having a lot of available bandwidth isn’t necessary for the vast majority of games.
 However, they enjoy lesser latency which you would want to consider when building a gaming platform.

 Doom Eternal serves as the most recent installment in the series.
 It expands upon the demon-slaying fun of its predecessors by providing players with a wider selection of weapons, more freedom of movement, and an army of new enemies to slay.
 Some are taken straight from the classic Doom games, and some are brand new and thrilling.
 The game’s visuals are impressive and operate well on current hardware.
 There is much room for personalization, and you can also choose from six different default settings.